ABOUT THE DOJO NAME...

 Orderliness, neatness, pride

-It Is the duty of all human beings to seek to develop these positive traits.
-We should consider that KENDO is not a sport or martial art to label it as either or even both of these simply does not do it justice, although it can be both of these things if that is what you are looking for.
+It is an imperative for all people who seek to grow through kendo to strive to develop these positive traits.
+We should consider that KENDO is not a sport or martial art.
+To label it as either or even both of these simply does not do it justice, although it can be both of these things if that is what you are looking for.

 Kendo (The way of the sword) in fact is a means by which one can develop positive traits (Virtues) through the application of the principles of the sword and as such transcends the limitations of both sports and martial arts and enters into the field of personal/spiritual development.